signalfx/otelworkshop/docs/apm/host/java.md

 ## Prerequisites

 Make sure that you still have the Python Flask server from the Python Lab running.
-If you accidentally shut it down follow steps from Workshop #2 to restart the Python Flask server.
+If you accidentally shut it down follow steps from the Python lab to restart the Python Flask server.

 Make sure you are in the right directory to start the Java activities:

+**Open a new terminal in your Linux instance**

 ```bash
 cd ~/otelworkshop/host/java